KensakuKOMATSU/upnp-checker/README.md

 you'll find UPnP device that responds to M-SEARCH.

 parameter of upnp.search() indicating ST (it stands for Search Target).
-So, if you want to search specific target, please indicate it.
+So, if you want to search specific target, please specify it.

     ex. upnp.search("upnp:rootdevice");